 Tolerate it?

-The very same things, challenges we're facing today, and I'm saying there's no good solutions, are gonna be the exact same challenges we face down the road with mullahs and Iran.
+The very same things, challenges we're facing today, and I'm saying there's no good solutions, are going to be the exact same challenges we face down the road with Mullahs and Iran.

 Why?

-You know, if you if you look at the questions, the there's only so far appeaseman can get you.
+You know, if you look at the questions, there's only so far appeasement can get you.

-And when Bill Clinton said that there's a good deal for American people and they're not gonna get nuclear weapons, blah, blah, blah.
+And when Bill Clinton said that there's a good deal for the American people and they're not going to get nuclear weapons, blah, blah, blah.

 Well, that was wrong.